ROCm/gpufort/README.md

 ### Fortran-C Interoperablity Limitations

-GPUFORT relies on the `iso_c_binding` interoperability mechanisms that were added to the Fortran language with the Fortran 2003 standard.
+To interface generated HIP C++ kernels with the original Fortran code, GPUFORT relies on the `iso_c_binding` interoperability mechanisms that were added to the Fortran language with the Fortran 2003 standard.
 Please be aware that the interoperability of C structs and Fortran derived types is quite limited till this date: